 “I’m actually not in an active job search, however when your recruiter contacted me about the position, it seemed interesting.
 I’ve been managing people for two years in my current job and would love to take on more leadership as I advance in my career.
 The recruiter I spoke with, Josh, mentioned there was an opportunity to build and lead a team of 5 in this role.
 Can you tell me more about that?”

 This is a great answer because you’re explaining your situation clearly and directly, while also showing them why you want their job or what might convince you to take it.
+You’re also ending your answer by asking a question of your own.
+That’s a great tactic to set yourself apart in the interview!

 Now you know how to answer questions like, “Why are you looking to leave your current job?” or, “Why do you want to leave your job?”